 Nowadays, I rarely speak of meditation unless someone brings it up.
 Letting go of the constant urge to assert my ideas is a relief and allows me to concentrate on my practice.
 Yet, I’m having more mutually beneficial conversations about meditation than ever before.
 Some people, who had never shown interest before, even asked me to teach them.

 The wisest words uttered by a frustrated person have no impact, because they aren’t spoken with wisdom.
 Sages need not speak before you discern intriguing things about them.
 You can’t shortcut this process by trying to convince people that they should want something.
 Let that happen naturally.
-Remaining unperturbed by stressful circumstances is the most powerful statement mindfulness you can make.
-It’s also harder than repeating what you’ve heard about meditation, which is people criticize but not practice.
+Remaining unperturbed by stressful circumstances is the most powerful statement of mindfulness you can make.
+It’s also harder than repeating what you’ve heard about meditation, which is people criticize more than they practice.

 If you live by your wisdom instead of preaching it, you will notice something interesting.
 People will unexpectedly reach out and open the door for discussion.
 This can be unsettling at first.
 I certainly was surprised when a stranger randomly came up to me and asked “you are Zen, aren’t you?”.